Victoria's Secret Fashion Show: 2013–2019

 The 2017 show was held in Shanghai, China and was the first Victoria's Secret Fashion Show to be held in Asia.
 The show featured the first-ever segment in collaboration with another brand, French fashion house Balmain.
 The theme and designs were co-steered by Victoria's Secret and Balmain creative director Olivier Rousteing.
 Performers included Harry Styles (performed Kiwi and Only Angel), Miguel (performed Pineapple Skies and Told You So), Jane Zhang (performed a medley of Work For It, 808, and Dust My Shoulders Off), and Leslie Odom Jr. (performed Winter Song).
 A performance by Katy Perry was canceled due to her visa to travel to China being revoked.
 A week before the show was due to be filmed, model Gigi Hadid stated that she had been denied access to the show.
 Russian models were also reportedly denied visas for entry to China.

 In November 2018, the company's chief of marketing Ed Razek was criticized for comments he made in an interview with Vogue, suggesting that the fashion show did not cast trans women—whom he referred to using the now-rejected term "transsexuals"—because "the show is a fantasy".
 Razek apologized for the "insensitive" comments, noting that trans women have attempted to audition for the show in the past, but that "it was never about gender.
 I admire and respect their journey to embrace who they really are."
 Razek also faced criticism for similar comments regarding plus-size models, stating they had not attempted to do a show for them since 2000 since there was no viewer interest.
+Since then, ratings and viewership of the show dropped by a 0.9 rating and 3.3 million viewers.
+The number of viewers have been declining throughout the years as have the sales in store and online brands.
 Criticism of Razek for anachronistic and misogynistic business practices intensified, from both inside and outside the company, and he resigned in August 2019.